grscheller/fpinScala3Stdlib/src/main/scala/fpinscala/laziness/README.md

 Exercises teaching the distinction between laziness and non-strictness.
 A function being lazy means it only evaluates its arguments if there is a need.
-This is sometimes refered to by "call by need" or "called by name."
+This is sometimes referred to by "call by need" or "called by name."
 Most languages are strict, they fully evaluate their arguments before they execute.
 In C/C++ and Python, short circuit && and || are "functions" which are lazy